egeiper/HepsiBuradaCaseUI/README.md

 - To run project in local with Gradle: `./gradlew clean test -Pserver=local`

-- To run project in local with TestNG: `mvn clean test -Dsurefire.suiteXmlFiles=tests.xml` will run tests parallel with Maven Surefire Plugin.
+- To run project in local with TestNG: `mvn clean test -Dsurefire.suiteXmlFiles=src/test/resources/tests.xml ` will run tests parallel with Maven Surefire Plugin.

 - To run project in local with TestNG XML: Right click on `tests.xml` and click run.